How to Create an Effective Restaurant Training Manual

 Next, give your new employee an overview of the closing procedures for their role.
 Same as the opening procedures, present them however you choose.

-Closing procedures can cover cleaning, food, safety, organization, and finances.
+Closing procedures can cover cleaning, food, safety, organisation, and finances.
 Detail which tasks need to be completed at the end of the employee’s shift.
 Should they finish cleaning tasks?
 If they’re a server, how should they hand off their tables to another server?
 Do you require that staff check out with a manager before leaving once they’ve finished their shift?

 Like you did with role opening procedures, don’t forget to provide a quick explanation for why these procedures matter.